Keeping your child safe online

 Our online safety curriculum content:

-We are excited to introduce a new addition to our school’s Relationships and Health Education provision.
-As children spend an increased amount of time online, we felt it necessary to take further steps to ensure their online safety and help them navigate the digital world.
-Natterhub is a safe, educational platform for primary schools.
-It looks and functions like 'real' social media but it is gated to the school environment meaning that children can explore and play in a safe, online space to properly understand the benefits and potential pitfalls of being online.
-Natterhub also includes interactive lessons on all aspects of online safety for Years 1-6.
+We are excited to introduce a new online platform addition to our school’s computing provision.
+As children spend an increased amount of time online, we felt it necessary to take further steps to ensure their online safety and help them navigate the ever-changing digital world.
+Purple mash is a safe and age-appropriate online platform where all children can use the built in interactive tools at home and in the classroom to develop their awareness of being safe online.

-These lessons aim to support your children in all aspects of their digital world and are aligned to the updated compulsory RSE National Curriculum, which makes online safety a compulsory element in primary school teaching.
-Children work their way through the Natterhub 'Badges of Honour', which track and assess their journey to become a fully-fledged digital citizen!
+The online safety lesson that are delivered by teachers aim to support your children in all aspects of their digital world which makes online safety a compulsory element in primary school teaching.
+Children work their way through the different units of work each year and build on their knowledge as they progress through the school.

 This includes: